CSTARS/gwt-gis/README.md

     iconUrl : ''
   }, ...],

-  // you can provide wfs layers that can be used to by the query tool for layer intersection.
+  // you can provide service layers that can be used to by the query tool for layer intersection.
 Ex:
-  // you provide a county layer, then a user can use select a county to see what visible layers
+  // you provide a county layer, then a user can select a county to see what visible layers
-  // intersect that county
-  intersectLayers : [{
+  // intersect that county in the identify tool intersectLayers : [{
     // same as dataLayer
   }, ...],